-Additionally, UHA who annually receives State payment under the agreement of at least \$5,000,000, will maintain written policies for all employees of Umpqua Health, and any contractor or agent, that provides detailed information about the d.
-Risk Assessments are completed annually (1) to identify company strength and weaknesses, and (2) to guide development of the annual Compliance Program.
-Together the assessment and the plan work to monitor potential FWA problem areas such as claims, prior authorization, verification of services (CO28 - Verification of Services), utilization management, and quality review.
-The Risk Assessment, in conjunction with the annual Compliance Work Plan helps identify the specific auditing and monitoring processes that will occur in a given year.
+Abuse (FWA)) and (3) to guide program integrity audits through pre-adjudication studies completed in the prior year.
+Together the assessment and the plan work to monitor the likelihood and impact of potential FWA problem areas such as claims, prior authorization, verification of services (CO28 - Verification of Services), utilization management, and quality review.
+The Risk Assessment, in conjunction with the annual Compliance Work Plan and pre-adjudication studies helps identify the specific auditing, including PI audits, and monitoring processes that will occur in a given year.